 The best options trading strategy is to sell option premium (although it's important to buy options occasionally too).

-David Jaffee of BestStockStrategy.com encourages his students to act like an insurance company, collecting option premiums by selling options.
+David Jaffee of BestStockStrategy.com encourages his students to act like an insurance company, collecting option premium by selling options.

 This options strategy minimizes risk while maximizing the probability of profit, helping traders earn a consistent income.

 If you are new to writing options, you may not know where to start.

 Keep reading to learn about implied volatility, including how implied volatility affects options trading.

 High vs Low Implied Volatility